Lestropie/conndensnorm_resection/README.md

 Code for reproduction of the experiment presented in the article:

-Longitudinal quantification of Fibre Bundle Capacity addresses structural connectivity biases in surgical resection cohorts R.E.
+R.E.
 Smith, P. Pruckner, D.F.
-Abbott
+Abbott.

+Longitudinal quantification of Fibre Bundle Capacity addresses structural connectivity biases in surgical resection cohorts.

 Preprint pending

 ## Prerequisites